VkumarStack/CS35L-Notes/README.md

   - Linux is written in C and makes use of various C libraries.
   - Linux itself is based on the Unix operating system.
 There are various distributions ("distros") of Linux that add commonly used packages and applications on top of the Linux kernel.

 Operating systems like Linux are useful because they allow for the management of **persistent** data - that is, data that remains even after a device loses power.
 This data is represented through files, and these files as a whole are managed through a file system.
-Linux utilizes a tree-based file system.
+Each file is uniquely identifed by an **inode** Linux utilizes a tree-based file system.
 Directories are effectively containers for files, and these directories may contain directories within themselves (subdirectories), thereby creating a tree structure.
 The root directory on a Linux system is **/**, and from this root directory, all other files can be found.

 Linux users should be familiar with some common directories and their usages:
   - **/bin** contains executable programs (this includes commands) that are part of the Linux operating system, such as cp, cat, ls, etc.